 Why it matters

-- Katy Tur's comments on Charlie Kirk's assassination have sparked outrage, highlighting media insensitivity in covering political violence.
+• Katy Tur's comments on Charlie Kirk's assassination have sparked outrage, highlighting media sensitivity towards political violence.

-- The incident raises questions about MSNBC's editorial standards and potential bias in reporting on conservative figures.
+• The incident raises questions about MSNBC's editorial standards and the treatment of conservative figures in the media.

 What’s next